The fate of non-supersymmetric Gross-Neveu-Yukawa fixed point in two dimensions: Topological defect lines and constraints on renormalization group flow

 When the topological defect line $L_k$ survives under the renormalization group flow, the $F$-symbols are preserved.
 It is regarded as a generalization of the 't Hooft anomaly matching \cite{Chang:2018iay}.
 Mathematically, the matching of $F$-symbols follows from the fact that the functor from the surviving symmetry category to the infrared symmetry category is monoidal \cite{KKARG}.
 The $F$-symbols fix spin contents of the defect Hilbert space, so in \cite{emergentSUSY} it was realized that the spin contents associated to surviving topological defect lines should be invariant under the renormalization group flow.
 More precisely, heavy operators in the defect Hilbert space may be lifted along the renormalization group flow, and the spin content of a surviving topological defect line in infrared must be a subset of that in ultraviolet.

-In the case of conformal field theories where the partition functions are not diagonal modular invariant, there is no (known) systematic construction of topological defect lines.
+In the case of conformal field theories where the partition functions are not diagonal modular invariant, there is no (known) systematic construction of topological defect lines in the sense that there is no explicit formula e.g. by the modular S-matrix.
 The fermionic minimal models we are interested in are such examples.
 Still, we can proceed as follows.
 We begin with the torus partition function

 where $\chi_i$ and $\bar{\chi}_i$ are (left/right) Virasoro characters, and $n_{ij}$ are integer multiplicities.
 We then postulate the action of the topological defect operator $\hat{L}_k$

 We now perform the S-transformation and check if the (modified) Cardy condition is satisfied by our choice of $L_{ij}^k$.
 Once we obtain two non-trivial solutions of the (modified) Cardy condition, we fuse them (i.e. consider $L^k_{ij} \times L^{k'}_{ij}$) and then study the consistency with the (modified) Cardy condition until we close the fusion algebra of topological defect lines.